 To perform a thorough analysis of any malware you may find it is best to use a combination of both of these methods as necessary.
 You can easily use static analysis to quickly expand your signature-based detection methods, and pivot to dynamic analysis to improve behavioral or heuristic identifiers.

-GreyMatter, ReliaQuest’s SaaS security platform, makes actively preventing, detecting, and analyzing malware in an environment simple by integrating and normalizing data from disparate technologies including SIEM, EDR, multi-cloud and point tools, on demand, providing a unified view to immediately and comprehensively detect and respond to threats from across your environment – all within the GreyMatter UI.
+GreyMatter, ReliaQuest’s security operations platform, makes actively preventing, detecting, and analyzing malware in an environment simple by integrating and normalizing data from disparate technologies including SIEM, EDR, multi-cloud and point tools, on demand, providing a unified view to immediately and comprehensively detect and respond to threats from across your environment – all within the GreyMatter UI.

 Through GreyMatter, security teams can effectively analyze malware events that have triggered by speeding up search time, providing the possibility for quick pivots, and ease of searching across your entire environment.
-With an integrated threat hunting feature, GreyMatter allows for a security teams to be proactively search over large periods of time for specific IOCs and potential misconfigurations that would allow malware to gain a strong foothold.
+With an integrated threat hunting feature, GreyMatter allows for security teams to proactively hunt over large periods of time for specific IOCs and potential misconfigurations that would allow malware to gain a strong foothold.
 By automating across the security lifecycle, GreyMatter solves for the actions needed to remedy an infection – with this capability, you have the power to run automation plays on anything you detect, giving you the ability to quickly perform actions such as isolating a host, banning a hash, or even deleting a file.

 To close the loop, ReliaQuest GreyMatter includes integrated attack simulations, allowing you to ensure that your current security posture is hardened, acting as another form of prevention.
 With continuous attack simulations, you have the ability to simulate specific attacks to ensure that your systems are hardened to either prevent or simply detect the actions of a malicious threat actor.